Best Student Presentation Award

 - The student's area of research may either be theoretical or experimental in any of the general technical and scientific areas normally presented as part of the Conference.

-- The student's regularly submitted abstract must have been accepted for presentation through the normal abstract review process by the Conference Program Committee as an oral presentation, and the student must present the work at the Conference.
+- The student's regularly submitted abstract must have been accepted as an oral presentation through the standard abstract review process by the Conference Program Committee as an oral presentation, and the student must present the work at the Conference.

 - Students must submit an abstract to the Conference according to the standard submission guidelines and deadlines as outlined under Abstract Submissions.
 DO NOT identify the abstract as part of the student award competition in the text of the abstract.
-The Conference abstract extended deadline is August 1, 2018.
+The Conference abstract deadline is June 19, 2020.

-- Students must also submit an extended 2-page abstract of their presentation, including the already submitted abstract number, plus a short (300 words or less) explanation of their contribution to the work described and its significance by the extended submission deadline of August 1, 2018.
+- Students must also submit an extended 2-page abstract of their presentation, including the already submitted abstract number, plus a short (300 words or less) explanation of their contribution to the work described and its significance by the submission deadline of June 19, 2020.

 - Applications MUST be submitted via email as .pdf attachments.
 The email containing the student award application must have a subject line that reads "STUDENT AWARD".

-Congratulations to the winner and the finalists at the 2017 MMM Conference and 2018 Intermag Conference!
+Congratulations to the winner and finalists at the 2019 MMM Conference!